-Carl Pavano is a pitcher that many Yankee fans don’t even remember as he was seldom on the mound during his four years $40 million deal.
-Pavano was a pretty average pitcher for the Florida Marlins until in 2004 he had a 18-8 year, came in 6th in the Cy Young voting, and was an All-Star.
-Based on this during the offseason, the Yankees decided to take a chance on this break out pitcher.
-In his first year with the Yankees, he managed to pitch in only 17 games for a 4-6 record and an ERA of 4.77.
+Carl Pavano is a pitcher that many Yankee fans don’t remember, as he was seldom on the mound during his four years $40 million deal.
+Pavano was a pretty average pitcher for the Florida Marlins until 2004; he had an 18-8 year, came in 6th in the Cy Young voting, and was an All-Star.
+Based on this, the Yankees decided to take a chance on this break-out pitcher during the offseason.
+In his first year with the Yankees, he pitched in only 17 games for a 4-6 record and an ERA of 4.77.

 His lackluster performance in 2005 was just the beginning things were about to get worse, much worse.
 In 2006 he didn’t pitch at all due to injuries.
 In his last two years with the Yankees, he pitched in only nine games between injuries.
 His record was a dismal 5-2 with an ERA of 5.15.
 The Yankees were happy to be rid of him.

-Ellsbury never enjoyed the fan praise that also Red Sox acquisition Jonny Damon received mostly due to his performance that never reached the level that the money spent demanded.
-In the first four years of his Yankee employment, he only managed less than 10 home runs a year while hitting a league average .264 batting average.
-That’s when a really poor trade turned into a disaster.
+Ellsbury never enjoyed the fan praise that Red Sox acquisition Jonny Damon received, mostly due to his performance, which never reached the level that the money spent demanded.
+In his Yankee employment in the first four years, he only managed less than 10 home runs a year while hitting a league average of .264 batting average.
+That’s when a deplorable trade turned into a disaster.
 In 2018 and 2019, Ellsbury never set foot on the field due to continued injuries, which led many Yankee fans to think he was faking it and just wanted to collect the money and not play.

 Dishonorable mentions go to Jose Contreras: 4-Years, $32 Million, paid too much for his 1 1/2 years, Kenny Rogers 4-Years, $20 million, ERA 5.12, Pascual Perez: 3-Years, $5.7 Million, drugs only won 3 games, Mel Hall: 4-Years, $4 Million, he kept the Yankees from the 1991 postseason due to his constant arguments with Don Mattingly, and finally Jaret Wright: 3-Years, $21-Million, when he became a Yankee his body fell apart.

-Most of the Yankee bomb acquisitions have been pitchers strangely, but luckily for the Yankees, they have had far more acquisitions that were successful, and being a rich franchise has been able to handle those that weren’t.
+Most of the New York Yankee bomb acquisitions have been pitchers strangely, but luckily for the Yankees, they have had far more successful acquisitions, and being a rich franchise has been able to handle those that weren’t.

 EmpireSportsMedia.com’s Columnist William Parlee is a member of the Society for American Baseball Research.
 Follow me on Twitter @parleewilliam.